lilsweetcaligula/Algorithms/README.md

 # Algorithms
-My implementations of various algorithms.
+My implementations of various algorithms and answers to the classic problems in computer science.
+Each problem found on the web includes a link to the source.